mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [April 23, 2026]
+# Today's Tutorial [April 24, 2026]
-## Lesson 168: ARM-64 Course (Part 5 - Hacking "Hello World")
+## Lesson 169: ARM-64 Course (Part 6 - Basic I/O)
-In this lesson we will hack our simple hello world program.
+In this lesson we will discuss how to write and compile a simple basicio program in C++ and discuss basic input validation.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.